18F/development-guide/pages/recommended/mvv_frameworks.md

 - When the dev team is familiar enough with Backbone to know how to write maintainable Backbone code.

 #### When not to use:
-- When the javascript components don't keep data or manipulate data, in which case Backbone's functionality is too heavy and not specific enough for just view rendering.
+- When the JavaScript components don't keep data or manipulate data, in which case Backbone's functionality is too heavy and not specific enough for just view rendering.
 - If there is a strict requirement that the site should work for users that have JavaScript disabled.
-- When another full javascript framework is already in use, such as Angular.
+- When another full JavaScript framework is already in use, such as Angular.
 - When working with a data source that is NOT RESTful.
 Backbone was built for RESTful services, instead see Flux.

 #### Pros: